InWork/bulk_update/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Copyright

+Copyright (c) 2012 - 2013 Philip Kurmann.
+See LICENSE for details.